-Approximately 250,000 gallons of water per day over a period of 60 to 72 days is anticipated to be needed for dust suppression and for construction, while installation of concrete turbine foundations and road construction activities would be conducted simultaneously.
+Approximately 250,000 to 100,000 gallons of water per day over a period of 60 to 72 days is anticipated to be needed for dust suppression and for road construction; with approximately 100,000 gallons per day for dust suppression alone for the remainder of the 9-month active construction period. , while installation of concrete turbine foundations and road construction activities would be conducted simultaneously.
 This would require approximately 60 truck trips per day to supply water, assuming a truck capacity of 4,000 gallons.
 When turbine foundations and road construction activities would not be occurring simultaneously, the project is expected to require a maximum of 30 truck trips per day to supply water.
 These trips would be within the maximum truck traffic of 200 per day; therefore, the water trucks would not generate trips that are not otherwise accounted for.
 Where on-site wells can supply water, truck trips would be reduced.